Which assignment is required in a cross-plant planning scenario?

 'The SLA determination procedure utilizes service profiles and response profiles to calculate and enforce deadlines for service transactions.'

-Which functions are defined in the item category configuration?
-Note: There are 2 correct answers to this question.
+Which item categories can you use in service orders?
+Note: There are 3 correct answers to this question.